suse-edge/metal3-demo/docs/setup/metal3-setup.md

   ./02_configure_host.sh -vvv -e "libvirt_network_dhcp=false"
   ```

-This disables the `<dhcp>` stanza in the `egress` network (check with `virsh net-dumpxml egress`), and configures the BareMetalHost resources with a static IP via a secret containing nmstate syntax, e.g:
+This disables the `<dhcp>` stanza in the `external` network (check with `virsh net-dumpxml external`), and configures the BareMetalHost resources with a static IP via a secret containing nmstate syntax, e.g:

 ```yaml
 apiVersion: metal3.io/v1alpha1